Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 Potential Ongoing Obligations or Restrictions

-Sometimes, land sales come with strings attached.
 Consider the reputational impact of the transaction.
-A smooth, professionally handled sale can enhance your reputation in the market, potentially leading to future opportunities with the same developer or making you a preferred seller for other buyers in the community.
+In the tight-knit Raleigh-Durham development community, word travels fast.
+A smooth, professionally handled sale enhances your reputation in the market, potentially leading to future opportunities with the same developer for other properties you own or making you a preferred seller for other buyers in the community who value working with reasonable, sophisticated counterparties.

 Legal Representation and Professional Assistance

 Your success is directly correlated to the quality and integration of your advisory team.
+The most successful land sales I've closed have had one thing in common: a coordinated team of specialists all pulling in the same direction.

 Importance of Legal Counsel